How do chickens sleep? Most chicken raisers want to know this. If you are worried about your chicken’s sleeping pattern, you are in the right place.

 How Do Chickens Sleep?

-Sleep is an essential biological process that allows chickens and other animals to restore energy levels and consolidate memories.
+Sleep is an essential biological process that enables chickens and other animals to replenish their energy levels and consolidate memories.

 Chickens may not have luxurious beds or pillows as humans do; nonetheless, they have distinct sleeping patterns that are ideally suited to their instincts.